peter88213/aeon2yw/docs/usage.md

 ------------------------------------------------------------------

-The aeon2yw Python script creates a new yWriter 7 project from Aeon Timeline 2, or updates date/time7duration in an existing yWriter 7 project.
+The aeon2yw Python script
+- creates a new yWriter 7 project from Aeon Timeline 2, or
+- updates date/time/duration in an existing yWriter 7 project from a timeline, or
+- updates date/time/duration and creates new events in a timeline from a yWriter 7 project.

 ## Instructions for use